 Snickerdoodle Cookies

 This snickerdoodle cookie is a timeless classic.
-Similar to this orange jello fluff, these delicious cookies never go out of style.
+Similar to these butter pecan cookies, they never go out of style.

 To me the flavors of a snickerdoodle are the perfect combination.
 They remind me of rich, buttery shortbread but with a sugary cinnamon outside.